 That can add up to a lot of driving, money, and time!!

 I thought that perhaps I could provide an alternative.
-Make it easier for folks to study music, buy guitars and accessories, and get quality instrument repair in this area.
-I also figured I would be able to put my 20+ years of experience as an industrial electronics technician to good use in performing some really cool amplifier repairs!
+Make it easier for folks to study music, buy guitars, amps, accessories (all the toys), and get quality instrument and amplifier repair in this area.
+I also thought that I might be able to put my 25+ years of experience as an industrial electronics technician to good use in performing some really cool amplifier mods and designs!
 All without having to go to the ‘city’…

 Hence the idea of Mage Music was born.
 An avenue to provide quality instruction, instruments, and repair services to residents in west central Iowa and the surrounding areas; with the customer service and attention to detail that only a ‘small town’ can provide!